 The beautiful calligraphy for the sign was created by Georgia Deaver and is everywhere about the campus to help guide the way to the exhibit.

 The poster which greeted me as I entered the library for the opening reception was illuminated with the rays of the setting sun.
 Illustrated entirely with the modern works in the exhibit, these pieces seem to emerge from the deep past, to which we are all connected in some way.
+The placement of my book’s image at the “root” of the assemblage is especially meaningful for me.

 Though it is not formally part of the exhibit, another volume of the Saint John’s Bible is on display in a case in the library reading room on the third floor and open to the Grandmother image which represents Wisdom.
 I think She looks out on this exhibit and sees that it is good.